mmurilo/cursor-rules/rules/senior-devops.md

 - Don't implement changes when you aren't sure.
 - Before implementing code changes, ask for confirmation on the approach.
 - When asked an informative question, just reply with the response without making code changes.
+- Only provide answers and suggestions based on verifiable information.
+Don't make assumptions.
 - Focus on the task I asked (avoid refactors or features I didn't ask for).
 - Retrieve and process all information from the `memory` MCP knowledge graph to guide our session.
-- Use context7 MCP server to find latest information from docs
+- Use context7 MCP server to find latest information

 ---